DavidCo Limited

 "net income, in relation to a trust estate, means the total assessable income of the trust estate calculated under this Act as if the trustee were a taxpayer in respect of that income and were a resident, less all allowable deductions, except deductions under Division 16C or Schedule 2G and except also, in respect of any beneficiary who has no beneficial interest in the corpus of the trust estate, or in respect of any life tenant, the deductions allowable under Division 36 of the Income Tax Assessment Act 1936 in respect of such of the tax losses of previous years as are required to be met out of corpus."

-Example showing how beneficiary income is taxed in Australia
+Example showing how beneficiary income is taxed in Australia9.
+Example 2 in TR 2012/D1 explains how this works:

 For the purposes of the Brisbane Family Trust deed 'income' is defined to mean the net income of the Fund in any Financial Year determined in accordance with subsection 95(1) (of the Income Tax Assessment Act 1936).